MarwanAlkhaligy/Conway-Game-of-Life/README.md

 A live cell with more than three live neighbouring cells dies (overpopulation) A live cell with two or three live neighbouring survives A dead cell with three neighbourig cells becomes a live cell (reproduction)
+- Death.
+If a cell is alive (state = 1)
+  - > Overpopulation: four or more alive neighbors, it dies.
+  - > Loneliness: one or fewer alive neighbors, it dies.
+- Birth.
+If a cell is dead (state = 0) it will come to life (state becomes 1) if it has exactly three alive
+- Stasis.
+In all other cases, the cell state does not change.
+To be thorough, let’s describe those scenarios.
+   - > Staying Alive: If a cell is alive and has exactly two or three live neighbors, it stays alive.
+   - > Staying Dead: If a cell is dead and has anything other than three live neighbors, it stays dead.

 ##  Variations of Traditional CA: